Just For Fun: Surprisingly Similar Characters

 Guest Of Dishonour

 - The protagonist is a thoroughly selfless school student who can only find satisfaction in helping others, and has an idealistic view on the world.
 Another (more popular) major character is an enigmatic, aloof, and ruthless individual whose motivation is unknown and whose powers are mysterious and kept hidden (because they are very revealing of their user's past).
 They oppose the ideals of the protagonist and aren't afraid to voice this, often coming into clashes with the protagonist's friends whenever they do so.
-Eventually, the major character turns out to have come from the future, and their past is revealed; they were once idealists themselves, and knew the protagonist very well in their timeline, but tragic events and circumstances left them bitter and broken.
+Eventually, the major character turns out to have come from the future, and their past is revealed; they were once kind and wide-eyed themselves, and knew the protagonist very well in their timeline, but tragic events and circumstances left them bitter and broken.
 And their ultimate motive, which they will pursue to no end and through many timelines, is to prevent the protagonist from making a tempting contract that offers them a chance to help others but will ultimately bring them nothing but ruin.
+(On a side note, the major character is sometimes shown with a bow, but more often than not uses a completely different kind of weapon - en masse, sometimes.)

 Are the protagonist and major character, respectively, Madoka Kaname and Homura Akemi?
 Or are they Shirou Emiya and Archer?